Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 Robert Mashall Derrington - Telsey Advisory Group LLC

 Yeah, thank you.
 Could you give us a little bit of color on – I think you all rolled out the calorie counts on your menus in early or was it late March.
 I'm just curious from your view whether you saw any change in preference, any shift, any impact on sales trends.
-And then I've got a follow up to that.
+And then I've got a follow-up to that.

 David M. Gordon - Cheesecake Factory, Inc.